medinajorge/tidypath/README.md

 - Only difference is the output.
 - Decorator adds the same arguments as `savedata` plus `return_fig` (`bool`).

-## Estimate confidence intervals
-The subpackage `utils.stats.rtopy.resample` allows calls to the `resample` [R package](https://cran.r-project.org/web/packages/resample/resample.pdf).
-- Provides CI and permutation tests.
-- CIs can account narrowness bias, skewness and other errors in CI estimation, as indicated in the [article](https://arxiv.org/abs/1411.5279)

-## Numba-accelerated permutation tests
-Subpackage `utils.stats.tests.permutation`.
-- Faster permutation tests for the means and medians.
-Includes paired case.
-- Scheme for adding other statistics in a numba-compatible way (`_permutation_test_2sample_paired` and `_permutation_test_2sample_not_paired` functions)

 ## Example
 Please check `Example.ipynb`